 CURE Epilepsy was founded in 1998 by a group of parents desperate for answers to save their children.
-Since then, CURE Epilepsy has led a dramatic shift in the epilepsy research community from simply treating seizures to enhancing understanding of underlying mechanisms and causes so that cures and preventative strategies can be found.
+Since then, we have led a dramatic shift in epilepsy research from simply treating seizures to improving our understanding of underlying mechanisms and causes so that cures and preventative strategies can be found.

-Hear from both researchers and families affected by epilepsy to learn about some of the issues affecting the epilepsy community–and how CURE Epilepsy is working to solve them.
+Hear from both researchers and families affected by epilepsy to learn about some of the issues affecting the epilepsy community–and how we’re working to solve them.

 One in 26 Americans will develop epilepsy in their lifetime and 65 million people worldwide are affected by epilepsy.
 These are the “faces of epilepsy.”